andrewalf/service-providers/README.md

 This is made mostly for Slim.
 This provider loads app routes from separated files: web.php and api.php.
 Path to these files is hardcoded in provider.
 Feel free to copy and modify it.

-TODO: composer command for coping package providers to your providers directory.
+**TODO**: composer command for coping package providers to your providers directory.